 Running Time: 169 minutes

-The fact that even the dialogue stands out in one of the greatest battles in film history is a testament to the legendary directing skill of Spielberg, as well as the sound design talent of his team.
+The fact that even the dialogue stands out in one of the greatest set-pieces in film history is a testament to the legendary directing skill of Spielberg, as well as the sound design talent of his team.
 After only about ten minutes of screen-time, most of which has consisted of shooting, screaming, ripping body parts, and violent explosions, we’ve already established the personalities and military roles for most of our cast.
 How’s that for efficient filmmaking?

 Though Spielberg never ventured far from the relative safety of traditional storytelling structure, he is hardly a one-trick pony with regards to genre success.
-He is no stranger to directing films with different tones and diegetical backgrounds from one year to the next.
+He is no stranger to directing films with different tones and diegetic backgrounds from one year to the next.
 From Jaws (1975) to E.T. the Extra-Terrestrial (1982) to Indiana Jones (1981, 1984, 1989) to Empire of the Sun (1987) to Schindler’s List (1993) to Jurassic Park (1993) to Minority Report (2002) and many others in between, Steven Spielberg has done it all with regards to genres of narrative filmmaking.

-SPR is his greatest film out of a long line of outstanding work because it channels this straightforward, protagonist-driven story better than any of his other films.
+SPR is his greatest film out of that long line of outstanding work because it channels this straightforward, protagonist-driven story better than any of his other films.
 While the matter of this screenplay’s prowess compared to the rest of Spielberg’s directorial efforts comes down to splitting hairs, the direction of this original band of brothers blows that of Jurassic Park, Jaws, E.T., and even Schindler’s List out of the water.
-The focus in the calm moments of reflection, and the jaw-dropping scope and attention to detail in every set-piece are like nothing else in the rest of Spielberg’s filmography, and put all action scenes of other war films beneath this WWII epic.
+The focus in the calm moments of reflection, as well as the jaw-dropping scope and attention to detail in every set-piece are like nothing else in the rest of Spielberg’s filmography, and put all action scenes of other war films beneath this WWII epic.
 The special FX done in master alone are astounding.
 This is by far Spielberg’s best directorial effort.

 As for the screenplay itself, all the characters feel real, have likable personalities, and are memorable.
-The team dynamic of Hank’s squad plays out beautifully at every point of the adventure, from the harrowing charge up the beaches of Nazi-occupied France until the squad’s last stand in a war-torn village, fighting to the last man as German forces close in all around them.
+The team dynamic of Hanks’ squad plays out beautifully at every point of the adventure, from the harrowing charge up the beaches of Nazi-occupied France until the squad’s last stand in a war-torn village, fighting to the last man as German forces close in all around them.

 — However… Ryan’s color-palette is washed out and relatively one-note.
 Bring a barf-bag for the first twenty minutes.

-—> Saving Private Ryan receives MY HIGHEST RECOMMENDATION.
+—> Saving Private Ryan comes HIGHLY RECOMMENDED.

 ?
 Vin Diesel is in this movie of all people.
 Did you know that?